 With a standby whole house generator, you don’t have to decide what you need and when.
 Everything is powered through the generator, so you can rest easy knowing your food won’t spoil, you can cook anything at any time, you can read, use your lights, use computers, and enjoy movies and TV shows.
 You can continue to enjoy all modern conveniences without disruptions.

 Increase Your Home’s Value

 It’s worth asking, Does a whole house generator add value to your home?
 YES!

 Though the specifics of this benefit are dependent on the real estate market, installing a whole house generator on your property does increase your resale value.
 Contact a realtor in your local area if you have questions before making this home improvement investment.

-In general, people house-hunting will love the bonus of a permanently installed fixture that prevents power loss.
+In general, people searching for their new house will love the bonus of a permanently installed fixture that prevents power loss.

 While purchasing and installing a whole house generator might seem like a large cost, it’s nice to know you can recoup some of that investment when you sell your home.
 Of course, you’ll benefit from using it in the meantime.